Ministry Wives Fellowship

 Service (Pastor’s Wife in the Church)

-- April 14: Social—At the home of Mrs. Michelle Bilkes
+- November 17—Social—at the home of Mrs. Michelle Bilkes

-- April 28 is a backup date in case of a cancellation
+- December 1—Back-up date, in case of cancellation

 Welcome from MWF